Global Reach

 National Reach

-The Young Reporters for the Environment is an amazing programme because it allows young people to utilize social media in an impactful way, expressing their concerns about the environment and proposing solutions.
-YRE teaches our youth how to communicate effectively by utilizing a cutting-edge approach to disseminate news.”-Allison Longley, National Operator for the Young Reporters for the Environment.
+The Young Reporters for the Environment is an exceptional program as it empowers young individuals to make a meaningful impact through social media, articulating their environmental concerns and suggesting solutions.
+YRE equips our youth with effective communication skills through a contemporary approach to news dissemination.”- Crystal Darling-Sargent, National Operator for the Young Reporters for the Environment.